A classification of neighborhoods around leaves of a singular foliation: Formal singular foliations along a leaf

-Elements of this sheaf shall be called \emph{formal functions}.
-This sheaf is a sheaf of filtered algebras $(C^{\mathrm{formal}}_{\geq k})_{k \geq 0}$, with respect to a decreasing filtration given by the valuation of the formal power series.
-In other words, the $k$-th ideal of this filtration is made of formal functions which in any neighborhood as in \eqref{CformalLocal} read:
+Sections of this sheaf shall be called \emph{formal functions}.
+This sheaf is by assumption a sheaf of filtered algebras, with respect to a decreasing filtration given by the valuation of the formal power series.
+In other words, the $k$-th ideal of this filtration is made of formal functions which in any neighborhood $ \mathcal U$ as in \eqref{CformalLocal} read: